I Tried the New WhatsApp Apple Watch App and Here Are the 6 Things Still Missing

 What is New (The Good News)

-The app needs Apple Watch Series 4 or newer and watchOS 10, as a minimum, so my Watch Ultra 3 with watchOS 26 had all the tech bases covered.
+The app requires Apple Watch Series 4 or newer and watchOS 10, so my Watch Ultra 3 with watchOS 26 had all the tech bases covered.

 • Long messages are displayed, easily scrolled and read